University of Allahabad: Campus

-The campus is spread around the city of Allahabad across the area of Old Katra and Bank Road.
+The campus is spread around the city of Prayagraj across the area of Old Katra and Bank Road.
 It consists of major five faculties, namely Science, Arts, commerce, law, management faculties with the arts faculty housing the Administrative Block of Chatham Lines.
 It has numerous residential hostels for students.

 Organization and administration

 Governance

 The president of India is the visitor and the governor of Uttar Pradesh is the chief rector of the university.
 The chancellor is the ceremonial head of the university while the executive powers rest with the vice-chancellor.
 The Court, the Executive Council, the Academic Council, the Board of Faculties and the Finance Committee are the administrative authorities of the university.

 The University Court is the supreme authority of the university and has the power to review, the broad policies and programs of the university and to suggest measures for the improvement and development of the university; The Executive Council is the highest executive body of the university.
 The Academic Council is the highest academic body of the university and is responsible for the co-ordination and exercising general supervision over the academic policies of the university.
 It has the right to advise the Executive Council on all academic matters.
 The Finance Committee is responsible for recommending financial policies, goals, and budgets.

 In November 2020, Professor Sangita Srivastava was appointed as the new regular vice chancellor of Allahabad University.
 She was the first woman elected to this post at the university.